SalMod91/da_salvino/README.md

 #### Future User Goals
 - To be able to provide and read reviews.
 - To be able to provide and read meal specific reviews.
-- To be able to be informed about the favorite menu items.
+- To be able to be informed about the favourite menu items.
 - To be able to place orders online.
 - To be able to book a table.
 - To be able to subscribe to a newsletters.